ImKKingshuk/StealthSQL/README.md

 bash StealthSQL.sh
 ```

-## Contributing

-We welcome contributions!
-Feel free to report issues or submit pull requests.
+3. Follow the interactive prompts to specify the target URL, SQL injection type, and other options.

 ## Disclaimer

-🌟🌟🌟 "The Developer of this tool is not responsible for any type of activity done by you using this tool.
+🌟🌟🌟 "The developer of **StealthSQL: The Ultimate SQL Injection Tool** is not responsible for any misuse or illegal activities conducted with this tool.
 Use at your own risk." 🌟🌟🌟

 ### Note

-StealthSQL is designed for ethical hacking and security research purposes.
-Ensure proper authorization before using it.
-Uncovering security vulnerabilities without consent is illegal and unethical.
+SQL injection tools should only be used for legitimate purposes and with proper authorization.
+Using such tools without proper authorization is illegal and a violation of privacy.
+Ensure proper authorization before using StealthSQL for vulnerability testing or data extraction.
+Always adhere to ethical hacking practices and comply with all applicable laws and regulations.

-### Acknowledgments
+## Acknowledgments

-StealthSQL is created for research and educational purposes.
+**StealthSQL: The Ultimate SQL Injection Tool** is developed for research and educational purposes.
 It should be used responsibly and in compliance with all applicable laws and regulations.
-The developer of this tool is not responsible for any misuse.
+The developer of this tool is not responsible for any misuse of this tool.

 Feel free to contribute to the project by reporting issues or submitting pull requests!

-### 😎 Unleash the Stealth of SQL Injection with StealthSQL! 😎
+### 😊 Happy SQL Injection with StealthSQL! 😊